Anglian Tower

-The Anglian Tower is the lower portion of an Early Medieval tower on the city walls of York in the English county of North Yorkshire.
-It is located on the south-west (interior) face of the City walls, currently in the grounds of York City Library and accessible on foot both from there and the Museum Gardens.
+The Anglian Tower is the lower portion of an early medieval tower on the city walls of York in the English county of North Yorkshire.
+It is located on the south-west (interior) face of the city walls, currently in the grounds of York City Library and accessible on foot both from there and the Museum Gardens.

 Discovery

 The Anglian tower was first discovered by workmen making a tunnel from St Leonard's Place to Mint Yard in 1839.
 It was probably located again in 1934 by the City Engineer.
-Limited excavation was undertaken in 1969, 10 ft above the modern street level and confined between the Medieval town wall and the stable, only an area 25 ft by 15 ft being exposed.
+Limited excavation was undertaken in 1969, 10 ft above the modern street level and confined between the medieval town wall and the stable, only an area 25 ft by 15 ft being exposed.
 The location of the tower places it between the conjectural locations of two Roman interval towers on the south-west side of the Roman fortress.

 Function

 There is no secular parallel for this tower in Britain, nor in Europe.
-It could not be directly dated, and the most likely dates for its construction are the mid-7th century or mid-9th century.
+It could not be directly dated, and originally proposed dates for its construction are the mid-7th century or mid-9th century.
+More recent, assessments, however, have queried this dating on the basis of the lack of re-used stone to construct the tower, which was built out of newly-quarried limestone.
+Moreover, assessments of the tooling and architectural details of the tower have been argued elsewhere to suggest a fourth or fifth-century date, which would make the wall late Roman rather than Anglian.
 The function of the tower is also problematic.
 Two doorways at the base were designed to allow a sentry to walk through behind the stump of the Roman fortress wall, and there is no evidence to suggest that the tower chamber had any function other than to allow free access along the walls.
 The form and function of the upper part of the tower cannot be known.
 It may have served as a watchtower, a platform for archers or artillery, but there is no surviving evidence to substantiate any of these.
 The position of the tower might imply the existence of others.